Updated on May 3, 2021

 - Take your time at the dealership, and don’t let the staff rush you into making a decision.

-- Prepare ahead of time by knowing how much a vehicle is really worth, and don’t be afraid to ask for dealer perks or add-ons in return for your business.
+- Prepare ahead of time by knowing how much a vehicle is truly worth, and don’t be afraid to ask for dealer perks or add-ons in return for your business.

-You can consider making the loan fit more comfortably into your budget by increasing that four-year loan to a five-year term, which is a common option.
+You can also consider making the loan fit more comfortably into your budget by increasing your term, which is common.
 This will lower your monthly payments and give you more wiggle room for emergencies.
-Keep in mind, though, that by extending the term, you’ll be paying additional interest.
+Keep in mind, though, that by extending the term, you’ll be paying additional money in interest.
 If you want to pay the loan off in less time, you can always pay more toward the loan principal if you have extra money and your lender allows it.
-PSECU does allow prepayments without penalty.
+PSECU allows members to make prepayments without penalty.

-Going to the dealership during daytime hours on a weekday can sometimes help you secure a better deal because fewer people will be there, giving you the undivided attention of your salesperson.
-You’ll also find the best deals at the end of the sales year, when the dealerships want to clear their lots to make room for new inventory.
+Going to the dealership during daytime hours on a weekday may help you secure a better deal because fewer people will be there, giving you the undivided attention of your salesperson.
+You’ll also find the best deals at the end of the sales year, when dealerships want to clear their lots to make room for new inventory.

-Can You Negotiate the Price of a Used Car at a Dealership?
+Can I Negotiate the Price of a Used Car at a Dealership?

 Yes, you can negotiate price on both used and new cars.
-Do your research ahead of time so you know what the cars you’re interested in are worth.
-Look at the vehicle’s history, too, and remember that more expensive cars will often cost more to fuel and repair.
-This applies to both new and used cars and should play into your decision on what to buy.
+Do your research ahead of time so you know what the makes and models you’re interested in are worth.
+When you’ve found a contender, look at the vehicle’s history, too, and remember that more expensive cars will often cost more to maintain and repair.
+This applies to both used and new cars and should play into your decision on what to buy.